JaredJomar/Projects/VideoDownload/readme.md

 3. **Benefits**: No need to restart downloads, saves bandwidth and time
 4. **Compatibility**: Works with all supported platforms and download types

-### 📋 Batch Download
+### 📋 Batch Download & Playlists
-1. Create a text file with URLs (one per line)
+1. Create a text file with URLs (one per line) or paste a YouTube playlist/watch URL with list=.
-2. Click Browse next to URL field
+2. Click Browse next to URL field or paste directly.
-3. Select your text file
+3. Configure other options.
-4. Configure other options
+4. Click Download.
-5. Click Download
+5. Playlist videos are auto-numbered (01_, 02_, …) oldest to newest, even for watch URLs with list=.

 ### 🔴 Live Stream & Twitch Content
 1. Paste live stream URL or Twitch video/clip URL